unional/async-fp/packages/gizmo/README.md

 const incubator = incubate().with(needStaticABC)
 ```

-It also supports an optional async `start` function,
+It also supports an optional `start` function
-to perform some async initialization after the `gizmo` is created.
+to perform some initialization after the `gizmo` is created.

+This start function can be sync or async.

 ```ts
 import { define, incubate } from '@unional/gizmo'